-A creamy Green Tomato Stew for that haul of end-of-summer green tomatoes.
-This easy recipe takes no more than 15 to 20 minutes to put together, and the reward is a delicious and unique dish with Indian-summer flavors.
+This creamy Green Tomato Stew recipe takes no more than 15 to 20 minutes to put together, and the reward is a delicious and unique dish with Indian-summer flavors.
 Vegan, gluten-free, nut-free and soy-free recipe.

-Make this easy but tasty Green Tomato Stew that pairs the tart unripe tomatoes with the mellow sweetness of coconut milk.
+This easy but tasty Green Tomato Stew pairs tart, unripe tomatoes with the mellow sweetness of coconut milk.

-Part of the reason I love it so much is because it's got so many flavors going: the tartness of the green tomatoes, the creamy sweetness of the coconut milk, the mellow heat of the green chili peppers all come together to make a dish that's as memorable as it is simple.
+One of the reasons I love it so much is that it is layered with so many flavors: the tartness of the green tomatoes, the creamy sweetness of the coconut milk, the mellow heat of the green chili peppers all come together to make a dish that's as memorable as it is simple.

-And the other part, the part that makes this recipe a winner for me, is that it is so darn easy to make.
-The only prep here is chopping the tomatoes.
+Another reason why this recipe is a winner is that it is so easy to make.
+The only prep here is chopping the green tomatoes.
 The rest of the ingredients come from jars or cans and you probably already have most of these in your pantry already.

-Is there a specific type of green tomato I should use?
+Is there a specific type of green tomato I should use for this stew?

 No, just any green tomato is fine -- heirloom, plum, beefsteaks...anything you have in the backyard or can find at the market would work here.
 You could even make it with green grape or pear tomatoes, although I imagine it would take more time to halve a bunch of those than it would to slice up two or three large ones.